-Project Name Ardeer Soccer Pitch Reconstruction Project Number 48 Description Full excavation sports surface, new drainage, new irrigation, new san months. d profile, sod turfing, new spoon drains, new s sports ground fencing.
-Ground offline 6 to 8 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies provision is to optimise the use of existing facilities, including through has poor infrastructure like drainage, base profile, grass coverage and playing surface cannot be used.
-It is estimated that sportsground receirrigation systems. n sports ground reconstruction.
-When a sports d irrigation it results in a poor uneven/unsafe sground reaches the end of its useful life and surface and can result in periods where the Council uses the facility development matrix set out on page 52 of the from the recent provision, condition and compliance audits and assess , , , Project Scope The project is the total replacement of an existing infrastructure item ""works" includes any change to the natural or existing condition or to vegetation or topsoil."
-The project is consistent with the current comaccordance with the SFDP. opography of land including the removal, dest ruction or lopping of trees and the removal of Catchment The SFDP assesses the need for new soccer pitches based on current equivalent to a population provision ratios of 1 pitch to 4,785 residen • a single ground can sustain (on average).
-This is The main catchment area for the project has been determined as the Area 16, Area 18 and Area 19.
-Eastern Main Catchment Area, consisting of a analysis and charge areas; Area 14, Area 15, Cost The nominated project cost of \$959,759 is for capital works only.
-Cos 2018/19 with a cost of \$959,759. ts are based on the RFQ for pitch reconstructi on at McKechnie Reserve Soccer Pitch 1
+Project Name Ardeer Soccer Pitch Reconstruction Project N umber 48 Description Full excavation sports surface, new drainage, new irrigation, new sand profile, months. sod turfing, new spoon drains, new s ports ground fencing.
+Ground offline 6 to 8 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the sprovision is to optimise the use of existing facilities, including through sports ghas poor infrastructure like drainage, base profile, grass coverage and irrigation playing surface cannot be used.
+It is estimated that sportsground reconstruction irrigation systems. round reconstruction.
+When a sports n it results in a poor uneven/unsafe s ground reaches the end of its useful life and urface and can result in periods where the Council uses the facility development matrix set out on page 52 of the SFDP to from the recent provision, condition and compliance audits and assesses each Project Scope The project is the total replacement of an existing infrastructure item after it he ""works" includes any change to the natural or existing condition or topograph vegetation or topsoil."
+The project is consistent with the current community exaccordance with the SFDP. y of land including the removal, desti ruction or lopping of trees and the removal of Catchment The SFDP assesses the need for new soccer pitches based on current participal equivalent to a population provision ratios of 1 pitch to 4,785 residents for soc single ground can sustain (on average).
+This is The main catchment area for the project has been determined as the Eastern Area 16, Area 18 and Area 19.
+Main Catchment Area, consisting of a nalysis and charge areas; Area 14, Area 15, Cost The nominated project cost of \$959,759 is for capital works only.
+Costs are bas 2018/19 with a cost of \$959,759. ed on the RFQ for pitch reconstruction on at McKechnie Reserve Soccer Pitch 1